• Skip to main content

 • The second time I referred to Every Little Crumb and Cooking with Zahra and adapted their method of pan-frying or roasting the potatoes before layering.
 An added step but who doesn't like fried potatoes!

-• For my third attempt, I went with Dina's Kitchen method of shaping the kafta into patties and arranging the roundels of onion, potatoes and tomatoes into clusters vertically instead of horizontal layers.
+• For my third attempt, I went with Dina's Kitchen method of shaping the kafta into patties and arranging the roundels of onion, potatoes and tomatoes into clusters vertically.

 Honestly, all three versions tasted pretty much the same and went great with some fresh pita and vermicelli rice!
 For those of you who don't trust a recipe with minimum ingredients, don't skip the optional ingredients.